 This depends on location.
 In many states for example there are no specific herbal licenses needed to work on a sales floor in a shop, but one would need to open a supplement store or run a business to provide certain alternative healing therapies.
 Most of the people that run supplement stores usually have marketing degrees or certificates in other health-related areas or have studied nutrition things of that nature.

-As requirement of license vary from state to state so one should go to his local small business association and inquire.
+As requirements of license vary from state to state so one should go to his local small business association and inquire.
 They will be able to tell him what license one needs and permits the type of business he wants to run would need.

 Before Starting a Herbal Product Business, Consider These Following Things

-If one is thinking of starting a herbal business, consider these following things.
+If one is thinking of starting a herbal business, consider the following things.

 A herbal business is just similar to any other business.
 Before starting any other business, the first and foremost thing to do is to conduct a market research.
 One is required to know about the target audience, the challenges and trends in this sector.
 Knowing one’s market will increase the success rate of your herbal business.

 - Know Your Herbs

 Before venturing into a herbal business, one should have the basic knowledge of herbal remedies and applications.
 One needs to know about each herb that one is using.
 Ensure that one’s products are both safe and effective.
 One also needs to understand the contradictions and possible interactions of the herbs that one will be using.

 - Licensing & Registration